Hernia Kit – Herbal Supplements for Hernia

 What is a hernia?

-They also say that Hernia is a lifestyle disease.
-This means that if you do not maintain a healthy lifestyle you are prone to developing a hernia.
-Statistics say 1 in 4 people will develop a hernia in their life.
-Unfortunately surgery is not the solution for hernia as in most cases the hernia relapses, or a new hernia develops, or there are other surgical complications because they do not address the swelling inside.
-In fact many doctors today are suggesting watchful waiting for hernias along with a healthy diet.
+A hernia is often called a lifestyle disease.
+If you do not maintain a healthy lifestyle, you are prone to developing a hernia.
+Statistics say that 1 in 4 people will develop a hernia in their life.
+Surgery may not be a permanent solution for hernias as the hernia often relapses, a new hernia may develop, and other surgical complications can occur.
+This is because surgery does not address the inflammation and swelling inside.
+Many doctors now suggest watching and waiting for hernias to heal along with a healthy diet.

-If you’ve had hernia surgery (along with millions of others that have this surgery annually) and are still suffering from pain, then you may need to learn more about what’s causing that pain.
-In this article we will try to explain why there is hernia pain and all the things you can do to get rid of that pain and help your hernia recover naturally.
+If you’ve had hernia surgery and are still suffering from pain, you may need to dig deeper into why your pain still persists.
+In this article, we will try to explain why your hernia pain persists and what you can do to recover naturally.

-Don’t take your health-care provider’s assumption that pain is just a “natural” part of post-op.
-It can be minimized greatly with some simple actions that you can take yourself.
-By educating yourself about the causes of your hernia, you can help your body heal from it, while minimizing the chance of recurrence at the same time.
+Don’t accept your healthcare provider’s assumption that pain is a “natural” part of post-op.
+It can be minimized greatly with simple actions you can do by yourself.
+You can help your body heal your hernia and minimize the chance of recurrence by educating yourself about the causes.

-However, chronic inflammation depresses your body’s ability to heal.
+However, chronic inflammation can impact your body’s ability to heal.

-The first problem is the imbalance of your gut’s microbiota.
-These are the tiny microorganisms in the form of bacteria that live inside you.
-Some of them are good, and some of them are bad.
-Some help make vitamins, while others rob you of your ability to absorb nutrients from the foods or supplements that you ingest.
+A major problem is the imbalance of the bacteria in your gut.
+These are tiny microorganisms in the form of bacteria that live inside you.
+Some of the bacteria are good and some bacteria are bad.
+Good bacteria support your health and helps you make vitamins while bad bacteria can suppress your ability to absorb nutrients from food and supplements that you ingest.

-Our microbiota starts to form when we are just babies, and changes over time due to what we eat, chronic illness, stress, medicines we take like antibiotics or NSAIDS, and more.
-We can promote good bacteria colonization in our gut our make sure that bad bacteria set up shop, adding to the problem of chronic inflammation!
+Our microbiota starts to form when we are babies and changes over time based on diet, illness, stress, and medicine.
+We can promote good bacteria colonization in our gut to reduce bad bacteria.

 The Proper Diet